discoveryworks/readme-dot-lint/to_be_linted-foreign_repos/ibc-go/README.md

 For the latest information on the progress of the work or the decisions made that might influence the roadmap, please follow our [engineering updates](https://github.com/cosmos/ibc-go/wiki/Engineering-updates).

-🌌🌌🌌🌌 How
+🌌🌌🌌🌌 How does it work?
 =============================

 This IBC implementation in Golang is built as a Cosmos SDK module.
 To understand more about how to use the `ibc-go` module as well as about the IBC protocol, please check out the Interchain Developer Academy [section on IBC](https://tutorials.cosmos.network/academy/3-ibc/), or [our docs](https://ibc.cosmos.network/main/ibc/overview.html).

 ## Releases

 The release lines currently supported are v2, v3, v4, v5 and v6.

 Please refer to the [Stable Release Policy section of RELEASES.md](https://github.com/cosmos/ibc-go/blob/main/RELEASES.md#stable-release-policy) for more details.